jacj9/sql-doc/README.md

-This space is where I document my technical skills progress.
+This is where I document my progress.